braintree/braintree-web-drop-in/README.md

  - Event API: An event system to indicate when a payment method can be requested
  - Localization and internationalization
- - Full documentation in the [Braintree developer docs](https://developers.braintreepayments.com/guides/overview) and a client reference
+ - Full documentation in the [Braintree developer docs](https://developers.braintreepayments.com/guides/overview) and an API reference
  - Support for additional types of payment methods
+ - Support for Internet Explorer 9 and 10